 Can You Get Off Interlock Early?
 Here is Everything You Need to Know

-Currently, each state has some sort of ignition interlock law in place, and the length of use is determined by a judge or regulation.
+If you have an ignition interlock device (IID) installed in your vehicle, you are likely wondering, “Can you get off interlock early?”
+The short answer is that in the vast majority of cases, you cannot.
+Currently, each state has some sort of ignition interlock law in place.
 There are ways, however, to ensure that the time you must use an ignition interlock passes without incident.

 Can I Get an Interlock Installed on Just One Vehicle If I Own and Use Multiple Vehicles?